aws-samples/emr-bootstrap-actions/saltstack/readme.md

       slave: 'G@emr:instance_role:Core or G@emr:instance_role:Task'

+## Known issues ##

+When running in syndicated mode, sometimes the minions fail to unregister from the master of masters when they are shutdown (such as after a resize of a instance group).
+Most people would probably use the default mode which doesn't exhibit this problem.
+The script 'salt_clean.sh' can be run in the master of masters (as root user) to clean the "zombie" unregistered minions.

 ## Brief introduction to SaltStack ##

 [SaltStack](https://docs.saltstack.com/en/2015.5/) is an open source tool for automation and infrastructure management (such as Chef or Puppet).
 It started as a remote execution engine, it's based on ZeroMQ.